OpenNebula/addon-storpool/README.md

 ### OpenNebula Front-end

 * Password-less SSH access from the front-end `oneadmin` user to the `node` instances.
-* StorPool API access and token
+* StorPool CLI, API access and token

 ### OpenNebula Node